 Students must select a minor from the approved list of Undergraduate Minors.
 Note: HS Majors with an HA minor will take an alternate course for HA 3347 to satisfy minor requirements, check with your advisor.
 HA 3375 cannot be taken to satisfy HA minor requirements.

 Interested?
-Contact your advisor or Dr. Larry Fulton (Encino 351, email@example.com) to discuss in person.
+Contact your advisor or Dr. Scott Kruse (Encino 250, firstname.lastname@example.org) to discuss in person.